raulperula/raulperula.github.io/_posts/2016-01-20-CV-RaulPerula.md

    description:
    pdf: "Pedrero-Luque2011.pdf"

 misc:
- - title: "Organizer of the <i>robotic</i> workshop at Robocity13"
+ - title: "Co-organizer of the <i>Development of body representations in humans and robots</i> workshop"
-   authors: "Raúl Pérula-Martínez"
+   authors: "Matej Hoffmann, Alessandro Roncone, Lorenzo Jamone, and Beata Grzyb"
-   year: 2013
+   year: 2014
-   venue: University Carlos III of Madrid
+   venue: "IEEE International Conference on Development and Learning and on Epigenetic Robotics"
-   where: Madrid, Spain, September 27, 2013
+   where: Genoa, Italy, October 13-16, 2014
-   description: "One-day workshop <a href="http://roboticslab.uc3m.es/robocity13/?q=talleres" target="_blank">#Robocity13</a>.
-The goal of the workshop was to <i>introduce all ages students in robotics</i>.
-In this way, they had to solve a simple problem in a specific time using Arduino."
+   description: "Half-day workshop @ICDL-EPIROB 2014 Conference.
+The goal of the workshop was to <i>explore the possibility of robots developing models inspired by the mechanisms of human body representations</i>.
+In this way, they can on one hand become new modeling tools for empirical sciences - expanding the domain of computational modeling by anchoring it to the physical environment and a physical body.
+On the other hand, robot controllers endowed with multimodal whole-body awareness and plasticity typical of humans should give rise to - in robotics unprecedented - autonomy, robustness, and resilience."

 ---

 <div><p class="only-print">Personal Website: <a href="http://raulperula.github.io">http://raulperula.github.io</a></p></div>